dommyrock/autogen-api/README.md

 ### Notes

->Unfortunately, procedural macros in Rust don’t have the ability to see the entire crate at once.
+>Unfortunately, procedural macros in Rust don’t have the ability to see the entire crate at once.<br/>
-They are **invoked on a per-item basis**, meaning they only see the specific item they are applied to.
+They are **invoked on a per-item basis**, meaning they only see the specific item they are applied to. <br/>
 This is a limitation of the current design of procedural macros in Rust.

-There are workarounds to this limitation.
+There are workarounds to this limitation.<br/>
-Another approach is to use a single macro invocation that takes the names of all the structs as arguments.
+Another approach is to use a single macro invocation that takes the names of all the structs as arguments.<br/>
 This way, you can generate the code for all the structs at once.

-This approach I used here.
+**This approach is used here.**

-Other approach is to use a separate build script (a build.rs file in your crate root) that scans your crate for items annotated with a specific attribute and generates code based on those items.
-This approach gives you more control and flexibility, but it also requires more setup and complexity.
+>Other approach is to use a separate build script (a build.rs file in your crate root) that scans your crate for items annotated with a specific attribute and generates code based on those items.<br/>
+>This approach gives you more control and flexibility, but it also requires more setup and complexity.

 something like this
 ```rust